MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This behavior unsnap a snapped object from a snap zone.
-This can be useful in case the object needs to be further manipulated by the process, for example.
+The Unsnap Object behavior unsnaps a snapped object from a snap zone.
+This can be useful in case the object needs to be further manipulated by the process.

 ### Configuration